• Skip to main content

 Here are my ten top tips for making fabulous Fairy Bread:

-• Use standard white bread in a block loaf that’s sandwich-sliced.
+• Use standard white bread in a block loaf that's sandwich-sliced.
 No sourdough.
 No high-top.
 Forget low GI.
 Definitely forget grains.
-If you’re in Australia, my preferred bread is Baker’s Delight white bread sandwich-sliced.
+If you're in Australia, my preferred bread is Baker's Delight white bread toast-sliced.

 • Buy the bread the day of your party.
 You can't beat fresh bread.

 • Use spreadable butter.
 Not margarine.
 Not a butter blend.
 Not a block of butter.
+If you don't have spreadable butter, simply leave regular butter out of the fridge for 30 minutes or so to ensure it's not too hard.

 • Take the spreadable butter from the fridge and allow to sit at room temperature for 15 minutes to ensure it spreads very easily.